chanhi2000/devlog/src/g4e/lang-java/github.md

 - [skydoves/chatgpt-android][skydoves/chatgpt-android]: 📱 ChatGPT Android demonstrates OpenAI's ChatGPT on Android with Stream Chat SDK for Compose.
 - [recloudstream/cloudstream][recloudstream/cloudstream]: Android app for streaming and downloading Movies, TV-Series and Anime.
 - [lukeaschenbrenner/TxtNet-Browser][lukeaschenbrenner/TxtNet-Browser]: An app that lets you browse the web over SMS
+- [bufferapp/MultiActionSwipeHelper][bufferapp/MultiActionSwipeHelper]: An Android RecyclerView Swipe Helper for handling multiple actions per direction
+- [omtodkar/ShimmerRecyclerView][omtodkar/ShimmerRecyclerView]: A custom Shimmer RecyclerView which adopt to list / grid transition automatically and also supports multiple view types while shimmering. <GithubTags tagItems="android;recyclerview;shimmer;shimmerlayout;shimmer-android;shimmer-layout;shimmer-recyclerview;shimmerrecyclerview" />
+- [Marksss/AndroidAutoSwitcher][Marksss/AndroidAutoSwitcher]: AutoSwitchView, a view animating between two items for Android, supports multiple switching animations or you can customize your own strategy of animations.
+And its child view can be reused.

 <TagLinks />